morukele/Computer-Vision/README.md

 - Learnt about HOG algorithm
 - Learn about CNN and implemented a simple CNN using PyTorch
 - Exploring the FashionMNIST Data Set
+- Explored Single Shot Detector (SSD) and MobileNets for object detection